 And isn’t that what we’re all hoping to do with our lives – make a piece of that seemingly impossible dream, a future reality?

 It’s at the very core of being human, this infinite capacity to challenge oneself, to create change.

-It’s not because we need more reminders that prejudice is wrong than we used to.
+It’s not because we need more reminders that racism is wrong than we used to.

 MLK’s message wasn’t about mere “tolerance” or “justice” for one tribe over another, it was about something far larger and important.

 It was about how, if we want freedom for ourselves, we cannot deny it to others.
-A simple idea, but one that many a tyrant has gone to great lengths to disprove.
+A simple idea, but one that many a tyrant went to great lengths to disprove.